Bigger Than Me (Louis Tomlinson song)

-"Bigger Than Me" is a song by English singer and songwriter Louis Tomlinson released on 1 September 2022.
-It was released as the lead single from his second studio album Faith in the Future.
+"Bigger Than Me" is a song by English singer-songwriter Louis Tomlinson, released through BMG on 1 September 2022.
+It was released as the first and lead single of his second studio album Faith in the Future.
+The song was written by Tomlinson, as well as George Tizzard, Richard Parkhouse, and Robert Harvey, and was produced by Mike Crossey.

-Background
+Background and release

-In a statement, Louis Tomlinson said;

-The song was written by Tomlinson, Rob Harvey, and Red Triangle, while production was handled by Mike Crossey.
-The song is about Tomlinson questioning what really he wants to become and how we change while growing up, as life brings new challenges.
+The song was written by Tomlinson, George Tizzard, Richard Parkhouse, and Robert Harvey, and was produced by Mike Crossey.
+Tomlinson shared that creating the record was an exciting moment, as he felt it was a project that "honoured" his live performances.
+He reflected on what his live shows meant to fans, and how everything he did was "bigger than [him]", inspiring the song's name.
+Lyrically, the song is about embracing change and letting go of self-doubt.
+Tomlinson announced the song on Instagram on 31 August 2022, including a snippet of the song's instrumental.
+The song was released as the first single from Tomlinson's then-upcoming album Faith in the Future the following day, on 1 September 2022.

 Live performances

 Tomlinson performed the song live at The Late Late Show with James Corden.
 He also performed the song live on Good Morning America.
 On 30 September 2022, Tomlinson released a live version of the single that was performed in Milan, Italy.
+The track was featured on Live in 2024.

 Music video

 The music video for "Bigger Than Me" was released on 2 September 2022.
-Billboard magazine describes the video which showcases, "Tomlinson walking through stunning, lush outdoor landscapes lit by the setting sun and collecting stray pieces of wood along his way.
+Billboard magazine describes the video which showcases "Tomlinson walking through stunning, lush outdoor landscapes lit by the setting sun and collecting stray pieces of wood along his way.
 When he eventually reaches a bonfire — the sun fully down — he tosses the wood into the flames and watches them burn."

-Commercial performance
+Reception

 "Bigger Than Me" debuted at number 56 on the UK Singles Downloads Chart and peaked at number 39.
 The song also peaked at number 38 on the Billboard Pop Airplay chart and the Hot Trending Songs chart at number 14.

+Billboard praised the song for its self-awareness, highlighting lyrics that reveal his realisation that the key to solo success lies in embracing his authentic self and letting go of the pressures that accompany fame.